austingraham24/dm_helper/README.md

 ## Setup and Getting Started
 Before getting started you will need to install [Node.js](https://nodejs.org/en/download/).

-Navigate to the project folder and run `npm install`.
+Clone or download the project and then navigate to the project folder.
+Run `npm install`.
 Once that is done run `npm start`.
 This will open a web browser window at localhost:3000

 ## Using the Application